National flag: DR Congo — FIFA World Cup 2026

 Mastermind:

-Who manages the DR Congo setup?
+Who are the architects of the DR Congo system?

 DR Congo: Domestic Realities